matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/basic-sql.md

 1 row in set (0.00 sec)
 ```

-## Basic SQL about CREAT, GRANT, and DROP a user
+## Basic SQL about CREATE, GRANT, and DROP a user

-DCL are usually used to create or delete users, and manage user privileges.
+`CREATE`, `GRANT`, and `DROP` are usually used to create or delete users, and manage user privileges.

 - To create a user, use the `CREATE USER` statement.
 The following example creates a user named *mouser* with the password *111*: